dotsnav/dotsnav/README.md

 - Preferred radius to use where clearance allows
 - Custom cost functions, so agents can prefer to avoid certain conditions
 - Deterministic path finding budget and agent priorities
-- Offmesh links
-- Serialization for faster loading of large amounts of obstacles
 - Queries to determine shapes are outside any obstacle
 - Steering behaviours
 - Globally optimal search, very slow but needed to benchmark cost functions